Ever landed yourself in hot water when you go travelling?

 Why can’t I find a way to write fulltime?
 What am I waiting for?

-And a few weeks later, I quit.
+And a few weeks later, I quit my job.

 About What I Do

-At the time of writing, I’m a freelance writer of no fixed abode.
+At the time of writing, I’m a freelance writer of no clearly fixed abode.
 You might find me in the UK, lurking in my parental home.
-I may be escaping to the Mediterranean, probably to Greece or Italy (above).
+I may be escaping to the Mediterranean, ideally to Greece or Italy (above).
 You may find me gallivanting haphazardly across some bleak European hillside, bound for disaster – which is how I seem to find material to write about, so I’m not questioning it too closely.
-I speak on writing and storytelling and I write about everything I’m enthusiastic about, which is a distressing amount of things to cram into one lifetime.
+I speak on writing and storytelling, and I write about everything I’m enthusiastic about, which is a distressing amount of things to cram into one lifetime.